-tion of the cotton, allowing the alcohol to invest the rs, before they are fairly plunged beneath the surface ne alcohol.
+of loose cotton without causing the alcohol to overflow. success of the experiment depends upon the slow intrors, before they are fairly plunged beneath the surface ne alcohol.
 In this experiment the penetration of the alcohol is only arent; the fibers displace some of the alcohol, but the ntity is so small as not to be observable.
 If the cotton e compressed to the smallest possible volume, it would ound to occupy but very little space.
-So small a body hout increasing its bulk.

-Here the physicist is forced to acknowledge that either water is penetrated or its atoms are so disposed as to eive the sugar between them, possibly in the same way scuttle filled with coal might contain also a bucketful of d.
+So small a body eive the sugar between them, possibly in the same way scuttle filled with coal might contain also a bucketful of d.
 This latter view is adhered to.
 The atom or ultimate ticle is held to be impenetrable.
+Here the physicist is forced to acknowledge that either water is penetrated or its atoms are so disposed as to nout increasing its bulk.